Terry Jackson (running back)

 Terrance Bernard Jackson (born January 10, 1976) is an American former professional football player who was a fullback, running back and special teams player for seven seasons with the San Francisco 49ers of the National Football League (NFL) during the 1990s and 2000s.
 Jackson played college football for the Florida Gators, and was a member of a national championship team.
 Thereafter, he played in the NFL for the 49ers.
 Jackson is now a college football administrator at his alma mater.

-Early years
+Early life

 Jackson was born in Gainesville, Florida in 1976.
 His father was Willie Jackson Sr., a former Gators wide receiver who was one of the first two African-American athletes to play for the University of Florida's Gators teams from 1970 to 1973.
-Jackson attended P.K.
-Yonge High School in Gainesville, where he was standout athlete for the P.K.
+Jackson attended P. K. Yonge High School in Gainesville, where he was standout athlete for the P.K.
 Yonge Blue Wave high school football and basketball teams.
 In football, he played a variety of positions including fullback, strong safety, linebacker and tailback.
 Jackson's older brother, Willie Jackson Jr., was an All-American wide receiver for the Florida Gators and played in the NFL.